-FIGURE 9.7 - Subsistence Flow, Image courtesy of the Texas Instream Flow Program (TIFP), 2008.
+Figure 9.10 - Overbank Flow.
+Image courtesy of the Texas Instream Flow Program (TIFP), 2008.

-Flows are high flow events that exceed the normal stream channel (Figure 9.10).
+Flows are "normal" flow conditions that exist between high flow events and are often classified as either wet, average or dry base flow (Figure 9.8).
+High Flow Pulses are of short duration, contained within the bankfull channel, and usually occur following storm events (Figure 9.9).
+Lastly, Overbank Flows are high flow events that exceed the normal stream channel (Figure 9.10).
 Each flow type has ecological benefits and is a part of the natural flow regime.
 Species are adapted and dependent on the fluctuations.
 Human activity such as dam construction and over-utilization of water resources can alter natural flow regimes, thereby compromising the health of the ecosystem.

-Senate Bill 3 Environmental Flow Protection in Texas118
+Senate Bill 3 Environmental Flow Protection in Texas5

-Environmental Flows in Texas119
+Environmental Flows in Texas6

 The population of Texas is expected to increase 82 percent between the years 2010 and 2060, growing from 25.4 million to 46.3 million people.
-In addition, forecasts predict that cities will grow most rapidly.
-120 Integrated watershed-based planning and conservation are key to the future health of Texas' aquatic ecosystems.
-Meeting the water needs for this burgeoning population is the subject of great debate among
+In addition, forecasts predict that cities will grow most rapidly.7 Integrated watershed-based planning and conservation are key to the future health of Texas' aquatic ecosystems.